Bennie Fowler: 2017 season

 On September 11, 2017, in the season opener against the Los Angeles Chargers on Monday Night Football, Fowler recorded a career-high two receiving touchdowns.
 He finished the season with a career-high 29 receptions for 350 yards and three touchdowns.

 Chicago Bears

 On April 13, 2018, Fowler signed a one-year contract with the Chicago Bears.
-He was released on September 1, 2018 as part of final roster cuts.
+He was released on September 1, 2018, as part of final roster cuts.

 New England Patriots

 On September 11, 2018, Fowler was signed by the New England Patriots, but was released four days later.

 New York Giants

 On October 16, 2018, Fowler was signed by the New York Giants.
-He scored his first touchdown with the Giants in Week 14 against the Washington Redskins in a 40-16 victory.
+He scored his first touchdown with the Giants in Week 14 against the Washington Redskins in a 40–16 victory.
+In the 2018 season, Fowler finished with 16 receptions for 199 receiving yards and one touchdown in ten games and five starts.

 On March 19, 2019, Fowler re-signed with the Giants.
-He was released on October 1, 2019 as fellow wide receiver Golden Tate was activated following suspension.
+He was released on October 1, 2019, as fellow wide receiver Golden Tate was activated following suspension.
 He was re-signed on October 14, 2019.
 He was released on November 26.
+In the 2019 season, Fowler finished with 23 receptions for 193 receiving yards in eight games and two starts.